cmcummings/lhs-vscode/README.md

 ## Installation

 1. Download the latest release.
+2. Install via the .vsix file through one of these methods:
-2. Execute: `code --install-extension lhs-ext-VERSION.vsix`
+   - Execute the command: `code --install-extension lhs-ext-VERSION.vsix`
+   - Alternatively, go to the Extensions tab in VS Code, and select "Install from VSIX..." from the meatball (...) menu.

 ## Extension Settings

 N/A

 ## Known Issues